holdenbrown/mainstschool-web/DESIGN_SYSTEM.md

-# Design System Documentation
+# Main Street School Design System Documentation

 ## Overview
-This design system provides a consistent foundation for the Main Street School website.
-All colors, typography, spacing, and other design tokens are defined as CSS custom properties (variables) in the `:root` selector, making it easy to maintain consistency and make global changes.
+This comprehensive design system ensures consistency across all pages of the Main Street School website.
+All elements use centralized CSS variables and standardized component classes for easy maintenance and updates.

 ## Quick Start Guide